The Chinese Room Argument

 There is another problem with the simulation-duplication distinction, arising from the process of evolution.
 Searle wishes to see original intentionality and genuine understanding as properties only of certain biological systems, presumably the product of evolution.
 Computers merely simulate these properties.
 At the same time, in the Chinese Room scenario, Searle maintains that a system can exhibit behavior just as complex as human behavior, simulating any degree of intelligence and language comprehension that one can imagine, and simulating any ability to deal with the world, yet not understand a thing.
 He also says that such behaviorally complex systems might be implemented with very ordinary materials, for example with tubes of water and valves.

 This creates a biological problem, beyond the Other Minds problem noted by early critics of the CR argument.
 While we may presuppose that others have minds, evolution makes no such presuppositions.
 The selection forces that drive biological evolution select on the basis of behavior.
 Evolution can select for the ability to use information about the environment creatively and intelligently, as long as this is manifest in the behavior of the organism.
 If there is no overt difference in behavior in any set of circumstances between a system that understands and one that does not, evolution cannot select for genuine understanding.
-And so it seems that on Searle's account, minds that genuinely understand meaning have no advantage over less mysterious creatures that merely process information, using purely computational processes that we know exist on independent grounds.
-Thus a position that implies that simulations of understanding can be just as biologically well-adapted as the real thing, leaves us with a puzzle about how and why systems with “genuine” understanding could evolve.
+And so it seems that on Searle's account, minds that genuinely understand meaning have no advantage over creatures that merely process information, using purely computational processes.
+Thus a position that implies that simulations of understanding can be just as biologically adaptive as the real thing, leaves us with a puzzle about how and why systems with “genuine” understanding could evolve.
 Original intentionality and genuine understanding become epiphenomenal.

-Leibniz and Searle had similar intuitions about the systems they consider in their respective thought experiments, Leibniz’ Mill and the Chinese Room.
+Though separated by three centuries, Leibniz and Searle had similar intuitions about the systems they consider in their respective thought experiments, Leibniz’ Mill and the Chinese Room.
 In both cases they consider a complex system composed of relatively simple operations, and note that it is impossible to see how understanding or consciousness could result.
 These simple arguments do us the service of highlighting the serious problems we face in understanding meaning and minds.
-The many issues raised by the Chinese Room argument may not be settled until there is a consensus about the nature of meaning, its relation to syntax, and about the nature of consciousness.
+The many issues raised by the Chinese Room argument may not be settled until there is a consensus about the nature of meaning, its relation to syntax, and about the biological basis of consciousness.
 There continues to be significant disagreement about what processes create meaning, understanding, and consciousness, as well as what can be proven a priori by thought experiments.

 - Block, N., 1978, ‘Troubles with Functionalism’, in C. W. Savage (ed.), Perception and Cognition: Issues in the Foundations of Psychology, Minneapolis: University of Minnesota Press.
 (Reprinted in many anthologies on philosophy of mind and psychology.)